 We partook of lunch in the restaurant at Carcassonne airport a couple of days ago.

-I'm sure its prices have plummeted — oo, visual plane reference there, but really, I seem to remember thinking it would always be avoided by us due to the pricy menu.
-No longer — 14.50 euro for a three course including-eat-as-much-as-you-possibly-can buffet for starters and sweets — I've never seen Ezra's eyes light up quite at the realisation that he could eat multiple puds.
+I'm sure its prices have plummeted - oo, visual plane reference there, but really, I seem to remember thinking wow, pricy menu.
+No longer - 14.50 euro for a three course menu including: eat-as-much-as-you-possibly-can buffet for starters and sweets.
+I've never seen Ezra's eyes light up quite so dramatically; the thought of multiple puds.

 "Where did you learn English?"
 Penny asked him.